Chaindoc

 Every project changes after it starts.
 The question is whether those changes happen through a controlled process or through arguments about who said what on a call three weeks ago.

-• Change Request Procedure: All scope changes must be submitted in writing, with documented impact on cost, timeline, and deliverables, before any out-of-scope work begins.
-A contract addendum may formalize significant scope changes.
+• Change request procedure: All scope changes must be submitted in writing, with documented impact on cost and timeline, before any out-of-scope work begins.
+A contract addendum may formalize significant changes.

-• Termination Clause: Define the conditions under which either party may terminate — including termination for convenience — the notice period required, and how deliverables and payment are handled upon termination.
+• Termination clause: Define the conditions under which either party may terminate, the notice period required, and how deliverables and payment are handled upon termination.

-• Force Majeure and Indemnification: Address unforeseeable events that may prevent performance and clarify each party's indemnification obligations for third-party claims arising from the work.
+• Force majeure and indemnification: Address unforeseeable events that may prevent performance and clarify each party's indemnification obligations for third-party claims.

 STATEMENT OF WORK